 Assist your at-risk homeowners

-The unexpected arrival of COVID-19 and swift market shift may have left some of your clients in very difficult financial situations and struggling to pay their mortgages.
-Now is the time to come from a place of care and provide your sphere with resources and information on protecting their investments and avoiding opportunistic scams.
+The events of the past year may have left some of your clients in very difficult financial situations and struggling to pay their mortgages.
+Now is the time to come from a place of care and provide your sphere with resources and information on protecting their investments.
 Take time to educate yourself on the resources available to your clientele.
 The National Association of Realtors provides a comprehensive at-risk homeowners guide at no cost, as well as a regularly updated hub on how COVID-19 has impacted the market and available resources.

 Be an agent of change